Who We Are

 Superintendent Michael Hafemann

 Michael Hafemann assumed control and management of the Milwaukee County House of Correction in May 2013.
-Mr. Hafemann graduated from the University of Wisconsin-Milwaukee with a bachelor's degree with core studies in communications, history and anthropology.
+Mr. Hafemann graduated from the UW-Milwaukee with a bachelor's degree with core studies in communications, history and anthropology.
 Mr. Hafemann has shown his aptitude for working in the field of law enforcement and corrections with over three decades of experience.
 In his previous leadership positions, Mr. Hafemann has made inmate programming a priority, ranging from work release to GED attainment.
 He has made ensuring that the jail/correctional facilities run in a safe, secure and effective manner an issue of much importance.

 Assistant Superintendent Jose Hernandez